3noch/nix-bundle-exe/README.md

   3. `nix-bundle` requires target systems to have certain Linux kernel features.
 This tool requires Linux target systems to be POSIX only. macOS targets have no requirements.
   4. `nix-bundle` has some large build-time dependencies which may make it hard to use in CI in some cases.
 This tool has no additional build-time dependencies.

+You may also want to check out [shrinkrap](https://github.com/fzakaria/shrinkwrap).

 ## Examples

 This will make a bundle of `opencv` where all of its binaries can be run on a system where Nix is not installed.